abetwothree/laravel-iconify-api/README.md

 You can set which cache store to use for this package in your `config/iconify-api.php` file.
 Otherwise, it will use your default cache store setting.

-If your application doesn't have a cache store defined then this package will not use any caching when fetching icon data.
-Though we recommend using a cache store to improve performance.

 ## Missing Features

 The MVP of this package was to provide an API for on demand icons in your Laravel Application.
 A few API endpoints that currently exist on the Node JS package are missing in this package and will be added in future releases: